-- 22.4 If a complaint is withdrawn prior to the conclusion of an investigation, the Complaints Director will review the withdrawal.
+22.4 If a complaint is withdrawn prior to the conclusion of an investigation, the Complaints Director will review the withdrawal.
 Pursuant to s.
 160(3) of the Act, if the Complaints Director believes it is in the public interest to continue to deal with or investigate the complaint, the Complaints Director shall do so.
-Where the Complaints Director determines that it is not in the public interest to continue to deal with or investigate the complaint, the Complaints Director shall cease to deal with or investigate the complaint. - 22.5 The Complaints Director shall give notice to the complainant, the respondent officer and the applicable designated authority of: - a) The withdrawal of the complaint; and, - b) if applicable, his/her/their decision with reasons to continue to deal with or investigate the complaint.
+Where the Complaints Director determines that it is not in the public interest to continue to deal with or investigate the complaint, the Complaints Director shall cease to deal with or investigate the complaint, the Complaints Director shall cease to deal with or investigate the complaint, the Complaints Director shall cease to deal with or investigate the complaint.